-Upperside.
+UPPERSIDE.
 Male transparent rufous and lilac-white.
 Anterior wing with the margins, a curved band across the middle of the cell, a band at the end of the cell curved in the opposite direction and the nervures (the second and third median nervules broad) brown.
 A space near the base below the median nervure and a spot near the outer margin touching the second median nervule, rufous.
 Posterior wing broadly margined with brown, traversed by a band of orange; the nervures rufous; both wings with a submarginal row of white spots.

 Expan. $2\frac{3}{20}$ in.
 Hab.
 Guayaquil.
-In the Collection of the British Museum.

-I have figured one species of Ithomia, which in its general appearance and colour reminded me of the genus Ituna; a second, which scarcely differs at first sight from Direenna, and now the insect which I have named Cleora, is very much like a species of a third Heliconian genus Athesis Clearista.
+I have figured one species of Ithomia, which in its general appearance and colour reminded me of the genus Ituna; a second, which scarcely differs at first sight from Dircenna, and now the insect which I have named Cleora, is very much like a species of a third Heliconian genus Athesis Clearista.